-- Drip pricing - Is when one price is presented at the beginning of an online shopping experience and gradually, incremental fees and charges are added (or 'dripped') as you progress, for example, when buying a plane ticket.
+- Drip pricing - is when one price is presented at the beginning of an online shopping experience.
+Gradually, incremental fees and charges are added (or 'dripped') as you progress, for example, when buying a plane ticket.
 Drip pricing can result in the customer paying a higher price for a service or product than they first thought.
-As a business owner, you are required to show fees and charges at the beginning of an online shopping process and not gradually add them in.
+However, you are required to show fees and charges at the beginning of an online shopping process and not gradually add them in.

 - Employee share schemes - an employee share scheme (ESS) is where you give your employees the opportunity to buy shares in your company.
-It is also known as an 'employee share purchase plan' or an 'employee equity scheme'.
+Other terms include an 'employee share purchase plan' or an 'employee equity scheme'.

-- Encumbered - an encumbered asset is one that is currently being used as security or collateral for a loan.
+- Encumbered - an encumbered asset is one that is currently put forward as security or collateral for a loan.